vsoch/opensource-lab/README.md

 The rationale for such an effort is based on my experience as a graduate student and open source software engineer.
 You can read about this in [background.md](background.md).

+## Research

+There are a set of interesting projects that I'd want to do to better understand open source and generally how individuals interact with software and one another during software development.
+Read about them in [research](research.md)

 ## Problems

 ### 1. Training in Reproducible Science